-If the dispute has not been settled at step three, AFSCME's Executive Director, or designee, may invoke a factfinding procedure within thirty (30) days of the Step 3 response.
+If the dispute has not been settled at step three, AFSCME's Executive Director, or designee, (or the AFSCME/Teamsters designees for Unit H), may invoke a factfinding procedure within thirty (30) days of the Step 3 response.
 When factfinding is invoked, the Union and Employer shall jointly request a list of seven (7) neutral factfinders from the FMCS.
 The parties will meet within fifteen (15) days of receipt of the FMCS list to seek agreement on one of the listed factfinders.
 This meeting may take place on the telephone.
 If the parties cannot agree on a factfinder, the Employer and the Union will alternately strike one name from the list until a single name remains.
 A flip of a coin shall determine who shall strike the first name.